mthembbu01/jpa-inheritance-hierarchy/HELP.md

 To prevent this, the project POM contains empty overrides for these elements.
 If you manually switch to a different parent and actually want the inheritance, you need to remove those overrides.

+## Jpa Inheritance Hierarchy
+It is recomended to use one of the following approaches to create a JPA inheritance hierarchy:
+### 1. Joined Table Inheritance
+If data integrity and data quality are important, then joined table inheritance is recommended.
+### 2. Single Table Inheritance
+if performance is important, then single table inheritance is recommended.
+But you'll have to pay the price of data integrity and data quality introduced by nullable columns.